AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall.md

 By default, `bin/magento setup:upgrade` clears compiled code and the cache.
 Typically, you use `bin/magento setup:upgrade` to update components and each component can require different compiled classes.

-However, in some situations (particularly, deploying Magento to production), you might wish to avoid clearing compiled code because it can take some time.
+However, in some situations (particularly, deploying to production), you might wish to avoid clearing compiled code because it can take some time.
 (The [cache](https://glossary.magento.com/cache) is still cleared.)
-To update the Magento [database schema](https://glossary.magento.com/database-schema) and data *without* clearing compiled code, enter:
+To update the [database schema](https://glossary.magento.com/database-schema) and data *without* clearing compiled code, enter:

 ```bash
 bin/magento setup:upgrade --keep-generated